 NOTE: Above statistics reflect an average of six towns reporting annually since 1996.

-Recently, the Delaware Economic Development Office (DEDO) expanded the reach of downtown revitalization resouces to communites statewide by initiating Downtown Delaware, a resource center for issues involving downtown revitalization, with particular emphasis on business development, vacancy reduction, and proactive planning for selection and placement of retail goods and services in commercial business districts throughout Delaware.
+Recently, the Division of Small Business expanded the reach of downtown revitalization resouces to communites statewide by initiating Downtown Delaware, a resource center for issues involving downtown revitalization, with particular emphasis on business development, vacancy reduction, and proactive planning for selection and placement of retail goods and services in commercial business districts throughout Delaware.
 Currently Downtown Delaware serves seven designated Main Street towns and ten Commercial District Affiliates.